brycevale/python-learning-log/week1/notes_mod_01.md

-# Week 1 Notes : Why We Program & Syllabus
+# Module 1 Notes : Why We Program & Syllabus
 **Course Syllabus**

 Learn how to construct a program from a series of simple python instructions.